satellite-image-deep-learning/techniques/README.md

 * [DisasterHack](https://github.com/MarjorieRWillner/DisasterHack) -> Wildfire Mitigation: Computer Vision Identification of Hazard Fuels Using Landsat
 * [forestcasting](https://github.com/ivanzvonkov/forestcasting) -> Forest fire prediction powered by analytics
 * [Hurricane Damage Detection](https://github.com/Ryan-Awad/Hurricane-Damage-Detection) -> A convolutional neural network model used to detect hurricane damage in satellite images
+* [Machine Learning-based Damage Assessment for Disaster Relief on Google AI blog](https://ai.googleblog.com/2020/06/machine-learning-based-damage.html) -> uses object detection to locate buildings, then a classifier to determine if a building is damaged.
+Challenge of generalising due to small dataset

 ## Super-resolution
 Super-resolution attempts to enhance the resolution of an imaging system, and can be applied as a pre-processing step to improve the detection of small objects.
 For an introduction to this topic [read this excellent article](https://bleedai.com/super-resolution-going-from-3x-to-8x-resolution-in-opencv/).
 Note that super resolution techniques are generally grouped into single image super resolution (SISR) **or** a multi image super resolution (MISR) which is typically applied to video frames.